flybaseio/flybaseio.github.io/_posts/2016-03-24-rice-simple-prioritization-for-product-managers.md

 > It’s easy to discount the additional effort that one project will require over another.
 >
 > Even if you make it through this mental minefield intact, you’re left with the tough task of consistently combining and comparing these factors across all project ideas.
+>
 > Thankfully, you don’t have to do this in your head.

+RICE, short for Reach Impact Confidence and Effort is a nice framework to follow for prioritizing your product's roadmap.
+And Sean does a great job of breaking down how to measure all of these factors so make sure you read the rest of his post.